Pabra, Hisar

 Pabra, is a village and administrative unit with a democratically elected panchayat samiti (local council) in Uklana Tehsil of Hisar district under Hisar Lok Sabha constituency and Hisar Division of Haryana state.

 Administration

 It has own unreserved Gram Panchayat under Gram Panchayat Smiti.
 There is a Patwari (government land record officer), an ADO (Agriculture Development Officer), a Rural Health Officer (RHO), and an Anganbadi Worker.
-Pabra is 35 kms from Hisar bus stand.
+Pabra is 35 km from Hisar bus stand.

 Jat gotras

 The following Jat gotras are found in the village: